 College students are hardly strangers to midnight snacking, and will often make late night forays to pick up pizza, frozen yogurt and more.
-But not every college campus is opening its doors this fall, and those that do are making accommodations for social distancing due to Covid-19.
-That's where robots come into play, autonomous coolers on wheels that can go from a restaurant to someone's door, without putting people in each other's presence.
+Not every college campuses has opened this academic year, while many are making accommodations for social distancing due to Covid-19.
+That's where robots come into play, with many of these autonomous coolers on wheels working hard on 16 campuses across the U.S. — with more being added monthly.

 Bowling Green State University

 Near this Bowling Green, Ohio campus?
-You can have Starbucks coffee, donuts, Panda Express and even a few groceries delivered to your door, courtesy of Starship Technologies robots.
-The service takes anywhere from seven to 49 minutes to get to you — depending on what you order.
-Bowling Green State University also plans to re-open for the fall of 2020.
+You can have Starbucks coffee, donuts, Panda Express and even a few groceries delivered to your door, courtesy of Starship Technologies robots, which just landed another $17 million in funding to expand its service further.
+Deliveries do take anywhere from seven to 49 minutes to get to you — depending on what you order.

 Starship delivery robots at George Mason University Starship